xcp-ng/xcp-ng-org/docs/vms/vms.md

 XenClean is an utility for cleanly removing Xen PV drivers and management agents of the following products:

-* XCP-ng Windows PV Tools, versions 8.2 to 9.1
+* XCP-ng Windows Guest Tools, versions 8.2 to 9.1
 * XenServer VM Tools for Windows, versions 7.1 to 9.4
 * Other Xen drivers

-It is included in the installation ISO of XCP-ng Windows PV Tools 9.0 and above.
+It is included in the installation ISO of XCP-ng Windows Guest Tools 9.0 and above.
 You'll find the ISO download in the Assets section.
 [See the newest releases here.](https://github.com/xcp-ng/win-pv-drivers/releases)